Making schema changes safely

 2. Tables that store events are sharded + distributed in PostHog Cloud.
 This improves performance in multi-tenant architecture, but means that updating these is not straightforward like with most tables, and may require manual write access to the cluster.

 To make sure that your new ClickHouse migration is A-OK – both above points having been addressed – make sure you loop in someone with extensive experience operating ClickHouse for review.
-Specifically, Karl and James G. can be of help.
+Ask for feedback in the #team-clickhouse Slack channel.

 Was this page useful?